top of page

 Natural sources of Niacin

-• Chicken Breast: This is a highly proteinous food and also a good source of niacin containing about 11.4mg of niacin per 85 gram.
+• Chicken Breast: This is a highly proteinous food and also a good source of niacin containing about 11.4mg of niacin per 85 grams.

 • Green peas: A food rich in antioxidants, fiber, and vitamins such as niacin.
 Its niacin content is about 3 mg per 145g.